agorischek/e-n-v/packages/bundle/README.md

 > Environments, niftily?
 Very!

-e·n·v is a suite of nifty stuff for working with environment variables and `.env` files.
+e·n·v is a suite of handy stuff for working with environment variables and `.env` files.

 ## Usage